-In January 2023, the recorded percentage of staff feeling valued was 42.55%.
-The subsequent data point in June 2023, reflects a significant improvement, with the percentage of staff feeling valued rising to 58.33%.
-Despite this progress, the current performance still has considerable work needed to be improved, indicating the continued necessity for initiatives that bolster employee satisfaction and perceived value.
-An overall trend with the two points presented will need further review after the next staff survey to show whether a consistent increase is projected.
+In January 2023, the recorded percentage of staff feeling valued was 42.55%, below the target of 65%.
+The subsequent data point, observed in June 2023, reflects a significant improvement, with the percentage of staff feeling valued rising to 58.33%.
+Despite this progress, the percentage still remains below the desired target, indicating the continued necessity for initiatives that bolster employee satisfaction and perceived value.